Myrtle Beach Remembered

 (803) 238-0717

 This was a small amusement park approximately 4 miles south of Myrtle Beach, located on Highway 17 south of MB Air Force Base (now Airport).
-Originally opened as PirateLand in 1964, it has changed hands several times, changing to Magic Harbor, and later a British-themed park.
+Originally opened as PirateLand in 1964, it has changed hands several times, changing to Magic Harbor, and later became a British-themed park.
 For several years, there was also an adjacent water slide on the north side, Magic Mountain.
+This land was originally the Platt Plantation; it was developed into PirateLand by owners Mark Garner, A.P.
+Gandy and John Stanco.

 PirateLand contained one of the first four Log Flume rides in the country, made by O.D.
 Hopkins and went in and out of the buildings.
 Other rides included a 1200' Chair Lift ride, a ride around Forbidden Island on the Paddle Wheel boat "Mary Jane", a mile-long ride on a real steam train, and self-powered "Skeeter Boats" which were added in 1968.
 The old village was built along the original King's Highway, the route George Washington travelled through in 1791.
 The park had it's problems, and experienced an irregular schedule in later years.
 It finally closed after a fatal accident on the Horse Stage Coach ride; it tipped over killing one and hurting several others.